Bisquick Coffee Cake

-Bisquick, is a pre-mixed baking product made up of flour, shortening, salt, and baking powder sold by General Mills.
-The back story of Bisquick is actually rather interesting.
+Bisquick is a pre-mixed baking product made up of flour, shortening, salt, and baking powder sold by General Mills.
+The back story of Bisquick is rather interesting.
 Bisquick was developed around 1930 not long after a General Mills executive complimented a chef on a train about his homemade biscuits.
-Apparently the chef had come up with his own pre-mixed biscuit batter.
+The chef had come up with his pre-mixed biscuit batter.

-The chef’s mixture consisted of lard, flour, baking powder and salt.
+The chef’s mixture consisted of lard, flour, baking powder, and salt.
 The chef stored this mixture on ice to keep it fresh.
 This allowed him to make his biscuits fresh daily, as needed.
-Some say the General Mills executive stole the chefs idea and created Bisquick, without crediting the train chef.
+Some say the General Mills executive stole the chefs’ idea and created Bisquick, without crediting the trained chef.
 The original recipe was adapted slightly, adding oil instead of lard and eliminating the need for refrigeration.
 Bisquick was officially introduced in grocery stores in 1931.

 Entenmanns Crumb Cake